What if you could navigate Google Chrome at lightning speed?

 2. Close current tab

 Never click that stupid little "x" to close tabs again.
-Rather, save time by holding Command and pressing W. For PC, hold Ctrl and press W.
+Instead, save time by holding Command and pressing W. For PC, hold Ctrl and press W.

 3. Reopen last tab closed